Part-time Internship Program Overview

 During March and April, interns can select from a rich bank of possibilities those sites where they will then request interviews.
 Students are encouraged to explore websites, visit sites, and talk to past interns, supervisors, denominational contacts, and others to learn more about various sites.
+Follow this link to browse the variety of sites that have worked with YDS's Office of Supervised Ministry in the past.
 Typically, there are more sites that request interns than there are students who are seeking placements.
 Sites interview students and offer a placement, much as they might conduct a job interview.

 Academic and Course Information

 Part-time Internship with Practicum, Rel.
 3986/7 (6 Credits)

 - This part-time internship is taken for two consecutive semesters starting in September.